 🥘 Ingredients to Have on Hand

-Cheddar, Smoked Gouda and Parmesan Cheese: Together three cheeses add amazing cheesy flavor to the silky butternut squash.
+Cheddar, Smoked Gouda and Parmesan Cheese: Together, the three cheeses add amazing, rich cheesy flavor.

-Nutmeg: The ultimate spice to add to creamy, cheesy recipes.
-Nutmeg adds a distinctive and very subtle nutty flavor.
+Nutmeg: Nutmeg adds a distinctive and subtle nuttiness.

 Scroll down for step-by-step instructions and specifics on the quantities for each ingredient.

-Time Tip: The cooking time to oven-roast a whole butternut squash is about 90 minutes, depending on the size of the squash.
+How Long It Takes: The cooking time to oven-roast a whole butternut squash is about 90 minutes.

 Cut the Squash in Half: If you're using a whole squash, carefully cut it in half lengthwise and scoop out the seeds.
 Leave the peel on and place the squash peel side down in a glass baking dish.